Audits “Breaking Bad” in New Mexico: Part II

 This article is based on US ex rel.
 Karen Clark and State of New Mexico ex rel.
 Karen Clark and Karen Clark, individually vs. UnitedHealth Group, Inc., United Healthcare Insurance Company, United Behavioral Health, Inc., and OptumHealth New Mexico, Complaint for Damages and Penalties, United States District Court for the District of New Mexico, No. 13-CV-372, April 22, 2013 held under court seal until a few weeks ago.

-Posted on March 24, 2016, in Administrative code, Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Rights, Audits, Behavioral health, Credible Allegations of Fraud, Due process, Extrapolations, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Reimbursements, Medicaid Services, Medicare Audits, Mental Health Problems, Mental Illness, New Mexico, PCG, Post-Payment Reviews, Program Integrity, Public Consulting Group, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Suspension of Medicaid Payments, Termination of Medicaid Contract and tagged 15 Behavioral Health Care Providers, Audit, Barraclough, Behavioral health, Breaking bad, Credible Allegations of Fraud, Edward Roche, Extrapolation, Extrapolations, Health care, Health care provider, Knicole Emanuel, Managed care, Medicaid, Medicaid Extrapolation, Medicaid Services, Mental health, New Mexico, New Mexico Behavioral Health Providers, Optum, Optum Behavioral, OptumHealth, Public Consulting Group, Suspension of Medicaid Payments, Suspension of Reimbursements, UnitedHealth, Whistleblower.
+Posted on March 24, 2016, in Administrative code, Administrative Remedies, Affordable Care Act, Alleged Overpayment, Appeal Rights, Behavioral health, Credible Allegations of Fraud, Due process, Extrapolations, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, Medicare Audits, Mental Health Problems, Mental Illness, New Mexico, Post-Payment Reviews, Program Integrity, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Suspension of Medicaid Payments, Termination of Medicaid Contract and tagged 15 Behavioral Health Care Providers, Audit, Barraclough, Behavioral health, Breaking bad, Credible Allegations of Fraud, Edward Roche, Extrapolation, Extrapolations, Health care, Health care provider, Knicole Emanuel, Managed care, Medicaid, Medicaid Extrapolation, Medicaid Services, Mental health, New Mexico, New Mexico Behavioral Health Providers, Optum, Optum Behavioral, OptumHealth, Public Consulting Group, Suspension of Medicaid Payments, Suspension of Reimbursements, UnitedHealth, Whistleblower.
 Bookmark the permalink.
 1 Comment.